A food inspection report can significantly affect your food business operations. It could face significant consequences or become appraised.

 Based on the report written by the EHO, you will be given a food hygiene rating scheme score of 1 to 5 that reflects your food safety status.
 In the United Kingdom, this food safety rating sticker is encouraged or mandated to be posted on visible areas of your store for customers to see.
 This means that your performance on food safety will significantly affect how the customers will see your food business.

 Who appoints Environmental Health Officers?

-Under the individual interpretations of the Food Law Code of Practice in the countries of the UK, local authorities are given the responsibility of appointing Environmental Health Officers.
+Under the individual interpretations of the Food Law Code of Practice in the countries of the UK, local authorities in public sectors are responsible for appointing Environmental Health Officers.